TISM: 1991–1998: Rise to fame, Machiavelli and the Four Seasons and www.tism.wanker.com

-On 27 April 1995 the band appeared on the RMITV show Under Melbourne Tonight and performed "Protest Song" and "(He'll Never Be An) Ol' Man River".
-In June, Humphrey B. Flaubert and Ron Hitler-Barassi appeared as guest programmers on the long-running late night music program Rage, where they aired clips by artists such as The Wiggles, the Bay City Rollers and Leif Garrett.
-A four CD box set, Collected Recordings 1986-1993, was released in December, and steady record sales allowed extensive tours of Australia and New Zealand.
+On 27 April 1995, the band appeared on the RMITV show Under Melbourne Tonight and performed "Protest Song" and "(He'll Never Be An) Ol' Man River".
+In June, Humphrey B. Flaubert and Ron Hitler-Barassi appeared as guest programmers on the long-running late night music program Rage, where they aired clips by artists such as the Wiggles, the Bay City Rollers and Leif Garrett.
+A four CD box set, Collected Recordings 1986–1993, was released in December, and steady record sales allowed extensive tours of Australia and New Zealand.

 In 1996 TISM toured on the Big Day Out, during which Hitler-Barassi was either absent or requiring a wheelchair due to a detached retina and broken arm caused by a stage dive he performed at the Pacific Hotel, Lorne, Victoria prior to the tour.
 Later the same year, TISM toured England, the group's sole Northern Hemisphere excursion.

 Taking a year off from touring, TISM spent 1997 working on their next album with producer Lachlan Magoo.
 The album, www.tism.wanker.com was released in 1998.
 The first official music video for the album, "I Might Be a Cunt, but I'm Not a Fucking Cunt" was rarely broadcast.
 Returned and Services League of Australia head Bruce Ruxton wrote a letter of complaint to Shock Records describing it as "...
 Dropping [Australia's standards] through the floor into the proverbial sewer."
 The letter was published on TISM's official website at the time, alongside the single's press release.

+In 2015, when asked if the choice to release "I Might Be a Cunt, but I'm Not a Fucking Cunt" as a follow up single after commercial success, was meant as a mocking message to the music industry.
+Cowell stated that it was instead hubris, as they had believed that their radio play at the time would allow them to get away with anything, but instead the band never truly recovered.

-www.tism.wanker.com sold well, thanks in part to an extensive Australian tour with Regurgitator, then at the height of their popularity, and The Fauves; however, sales were low compared to Machiavelli and the Four Seasons's success and TISM's contract with Shock ended by mutual agreement.
+www.tism.wanker.com sold well, thanks in part to an extensive Australian tour with Regurgitator, then at the height of their popularity, and the Fauves; however, sales were low compared to Machiavelli and the Four Seasons's success and TISM's contract with Shock ended by mutual agreement.